Dans-labs/dariah/docs/React.md

 # Routing
 [React-router](https://github.com/ReactTraining/react-router)
-is a convenient library to manage the connection between the url and the part of your app that should be active in response to it.
+is a convenient library to manage the connection between the URL and the part of your app that should be active in response to it.

 ```
 <Router history={browserHistory} >